SirVeggie/sd-browser/README.md

 `ALL`: Condition matches whole prompt (and folder name) instead of only the positive
 Example: `red hair AND NOT ALL girl|boy` (girl or boy not mentioned in any part of the prompt)

-`DT`: Uses special date syntax to restrict search to some time frame (examples above)
+`DATE`: Uses special date syntax to restrict search to some time frame (examples above)

 ## Sorting
 - Date: Sorts images based on file modification date